grubeben/194.077-Applied-Deep-Learning/README.md

 *planned:* 15h

-Implement the agents and the connection to the environments.
+Implement the agents and the connection to the environment.
 </details>

 ### 5. Hacking time II